 In the past, presidents transferred their assets to a blind trust to avoid any implications of conflicts of interest.
 Trump did not follow this precedent.
 Although he stepped away from the business (transferring operational control to his sons) and formed a regular trust, he continued to receive business briefings and was able to receive distributions from the trust throughout his presidency.

-The emolument issues raised regarding Trump's continued involvement with his business were:
+The emolument issues raised regarding Trump's continued involvement with his business included:

-- Payments from foreign governments having officials stay or host events at the Trump International Hotel in Washington D.C.;
+• Payments from foreign governments for officials to stay or host events at the Trump International Hotel in Washington, D.C.

-- Entities owned by foreign governments paying rent at Trump Tower in New York City; and
+• Entities owned by foreign governments paying rent at Trump Tower in New York City

-- The Chinese government granting 40 trademarks to Trump businesses.
+• The Chinese government granted 40 trademarks to Trump businesses

-Trump did not seek the approval of Congress, nor did Congress grant approval on its own for these actions.1
+Trump did not seek the approval of Congress, nor did Congress grant approval on its own for these actions.

 Trump appealed both decisions to the Supreme Court.
 However, by the time the Supreme Court granted certiorari in 2021, Trump only had one month remaining in his term.
 Therefore, the court vacated the appellate court judgments and directed the courts to dismiss the cases as moot.

 The finding of mootness meant that the Supreme Court would not rule on the matter of emoluments.
-This meant there was no guidance provided regarding the meaning of emolument,2 what constitutes a violation of the clause, who has standing to bring a case for violation of the clause, and what can be done to prevent a violation of the clause in the future.
+This meant no guidance was provided regarding:

-2. The only legal determination of the meaning of emolument was decided by the District court in District of Columbia v.
-Trump solely for the purpose of the standing argument.
-The court assumed that" 'emolument' covers 'anything of value'...."
-291 F. Supp.
-3d at 732, fn.
-2
+The only legal determination of the meaning of emolument was decided by the District Court in District of Columbia v.
+Trump.
+Solely for the purpose of the standing argument, the court assumed that an emolument covers “anything of value.”